-As Covid-19 became under control FIMCo were able to import staff and this has in turn increased the volume of sheep being supplied by FLH.
-The net effect has led to the business moving from a position of loss (£82,725) in 2020-21 to a profit this year (£194,812).
+The net effect has led to the business moving from a position of profit £194,812 in 2021-22 to a relatively small, yet unwelcome, loss this year (£38,997).

 FLH recognises the vulnerability of the business to global greasy wool markets in particular and continues to explore business opportunities to reduce reliance on the sale of greasy wool in the future.